-(a) A multi-employer health plan is a plan to which more than one employing office is required to contribute, and which is maintained pursuant to one or more collective bargaining agreements between employee organization(s) and the employing offices.

-(b) An employing office under a multi-employer plan must continue to make contributions on behalf of an employee using FMLA leave as though the employee had been continuously employed, unless the plan contains an explicit FMLA provision for maintaining coverage such as through pooled contributions by all employing offices party to the plan.

-(c) During the duration of an employee's FMLA leave, coverage by the group health plan, and benefits provided pursuant to the plan, must be maintained at the level of coverage and benefits which were applicable to the employee at the time FMLA leave commenced.

-(d) An employee using FMLA leave cannot be required to use banked hours or pay a greater premium than the employee would have been required to pay if the employee had been continuously employed.
+- (a) A multi-employer health plan is a plan to which more than one employing office is required to contribute, and which is maintained pursuant to one or more collective bargaining agreements between employee organization(s) and the employing offices. - (b) An employing office under a multi-employer plan must continue to make contributions on behalf of an employee using FMLA leave as though the employee had been continuously employed, unless the plan contains an explicit FMLA provision for maintaining coverage such as through pooled contributions by all employing offices party to the plan. - (c) During the duration of an employee's FMLA leave, coverage by the group health plan, and benefits provided pursuant to the plan, must be maintained at the level of coverage and benefits which were applicable to the employee at the time FMLA leave commenced. - (d) An employee using FMLA leave cannot be required to use banked hours or pay a greater premium than the employee would have been required to pay if the employee had been continuously employed. - (e) As provided in 825.209(f) of this part, group health plan coverage must be maintained for an employee on FMLA leave until:

-(e) As provided in 825.209(f) of this part, group health plan coverage must be maintained for an employee on FMLA leave until: (1) The employee's FMLA leave entitleemployee would have been faid off and the employment relationship terminated; or (3) The employee provides unequivocal notice of intent not to return to work.
+- (1) The employee's FMLA leave entitlement is exhausted; - (2) The employing office can show that the employee would have been laid off and the employment relationship terminated; or - (3) The employee provides unequivocal notice of intent not to return to work.

-(1) The employees FMLA leave entitlement is exhausted; (2) The employing office can show that the employee would have been laid off and the